rgerosa/AnalysisCode/README.md

-	   addMVAMet           : add the MVA met (still not working in 76X) useMiniAODMet       : set to True when using miniAOD computed met and related systematics addMETSystematics   : dump MET systematic variations in the tree and, when useMiniAODMet = False, re-evaluate thorugh METSystematicProducer (for PUPPI too) addSubstructureCHS  : compute all substructure info for PFCHS jets (different parameters can be changed directly in tree.py)
+	   addMVAMet           : add the MVA met (still not working in 76X) useMiniAODMet       : set to True when using miniAOD computed met and related systematics addMETSystematics   : dump MET systematic variations in the tree and, when useMiniAODMet = False, re-evaluate thorugh METSystematicProducer (for PUPPI too) useOfficialMETSystematics : use the official MET tool for systematics and not the private code addSubstructureCHS  : compute all substructure info for PFCHS jets (different parameters can be changed directly in tree.py)
 	   addSubstructurePuppi: compute all substructure info for PFPuppi jets processName         : name of the cms.Process